Copper: What's Next?

 So how am I positioning myself?

 Despite the fact that COT data and sentiment data are not giving me a high-probability setup, the technicals on copper are quite positive.
-This lack of alignment between my indicators makes it difficult to position myself on the long side, therefore I am on the sidelines for the time being.
+This lack of alignment between my indicators makes it difficult to position myself on the long side.
+Therefore, I am on the sidelines for the time being.
 Having said that, I remain long several copper stocks.
-I am currently long Freeport McMoran , Western Copper (NYSEMKT:WRN), Capstone Mining (OTCPK:CSFFF), Turquoise Hill Resources (NYSE:TRQ), and Lundin Mining (OTCPK:LUNMF).
+I am currently long Freeport-McMoran, Western Copper (NYSEMKT:WRN), Capstone Mining (OTCPK:CSFFF), Turquoise Hill Resources (NYSE:TRQ), and Lundin Mining (OTCPK:LUNMF).

-In summary, all of my indicators don't give me confidence to enter a long position in copper here.
-Instead, I will remain long 15% of my portfolio across copper miners, and not add any new long positions until the Sentiment Trend improves.
-Ideally I would like to see bullish sentiment close back above 65% bulls on copper, and re-take the 21-day moving average.
+In summary, all of my indicators don't give me the confidence to enter a long position in copper here.
+Instead, I will remain long 15% of my portfolio across copper miners and not add any new long positions until the sentiment trend improves.
+Ideally, I would like to see bullish sentiment close back above 65% bulls on copper and re-take the 21-day moving average.

 (Source: CIBC Investors Edge Account)